 For more information or emergencies, you may contact the City of Martin street department at (731) 587-4910 during regular business hours.
 Our business hours Monday – Friday, 7:00 am until 4:00 pm if you have an emergency after hours, during weekends or holidays call the Martin Police Department at (731) 587-5355.
 All emergencies will be forwarded to the proper contact person.

 Drainage can be a major problem, especially during the rainy season.
-Clogged ditches, storm water drainage pipes and basins can cause water to stand in the road.
-This is dangerous to motorists and should be reported when this problem id found.
+Clogged ditches, stormwater drainage pipes, and basins can cause water to stand in the road.
+This is dangerous to motorists and should be reported when this problem is found.

 Traffic Lights can cause a serious problem when not functioning correctly.
 If a light is out or flashing please report this to the Public Works Department.

-Traffic Signs are a feature that safely control the flow of traffic.
-Sometimes these signs are obstructed, knocked down, twisted or even stolen.
+Traffic Signs are a feature that safely controls the flow of traffic.
+Sometimes these signs are obstructed, knocked down, twisted, or even stolen.
 Signs that need to be repaired or replaced should be reported to the Public Works Department as soon as possible.

-Click here to view 2016 Martin Water Department Quality Report
+Click here to view 2019 Martin Water Department Water Quality Report

 The City of Martin operates its own water treatment plant maintaining the highest water quality standards as established by the state of Tennessee.

-To acquire service or to have service disconnected, the water department business office is located at Martin City Hall, 109 university Street, and is open Monday through Friday from 8:00 am to 5:00 pm except holidays.
+To acquire service or to have service disconnected, the water department business office is located at Martin City Hall, 109 University Street, and is open Monday through Friday from 8:00 am to 5:00 pm except for holidays.

 Wastewater is treated at the Martin Wastewater treatment plant.
 Wastewater fees are based on water usage.

 For your convenience, payments may be made in person at city hall, deposited in the night depository in the lobby of city hall, mailed to City of Martin, P.O.
 Box 290 Martin, TN 38237 or by electronic bank draft.